 A decent second choice: Fingerroot

 It is often confused for a variety of galangal known as lesser galangal, partly because of its flavor.
-Like lesser galangal, it has a pungent flavor that many people consider medicinal.
+Like lesser galangal, fingerroot has a pungent flavor that many consider medicinal.
 In fact, it is used primarily as a medicine in most of Asia; however, it is used as a spice in Thai and Cambodian cooking.
-Thai cooks use in many of the same dishes that contain galangal and/or ginger.
+Thai cooks use it in many of the same dishes that contain galangal and/or ginger.
 It is particularly effective in fish curries, where it can help to neutralize excessively fishy flavors.

 In a pinch: Mace and cinnamon

-Ginger and cinnamon can be combined to provide many of the same flavors that you can get from galangal.
+Ginger and cinnamon can be combined to provide many of the same flavors you can get from galangal.
 Both have a subtle pepperiness and together provide a complexity similar to that of galangal.

-Black or white pepper can be used as a much less complex alternative to galangal.
+Black or white pepper can be a much less complex alternative to galangal.
 They have the benefit of being much easier to find and much less unfamiliar to western palates.
 They can provide the peppery component of the galangal flavor profile.